orchidsoftware/orchid.software/source/en/docs/layouts/facepile.md

 `Facepile` accepts a set of objects that implement the `Personable` interface.

-> This example uses [presenters] (/en/docs/presenters), it is recommended that you familiarize yourself with them.
+> This example uses [presenters](/en/docs/presenters), it is recommended that you familiarize yourself with them.

 Instead of creating a separate class, it is recommended to use representatives for `Eloquent` models, for example: